gilnam74/vex-sneppet/VEX-Quick-start.md

     }
 ```

-Changing distance coefficient value in the wrangle is not very handy and interactive.
-So let`s create a slider on the wrangle node which will drive our distance:
+Changing distance coefficient value in the Wrangle code is not very handy and interactive.
+So let`s create a UI element on the Wrangle node which will drive our distance:

 ```C
 // Create 10 along the X-axis